 Butterflied pork tenderloins were filled with prosciutto and Parmesan, rolled, then coated with herbs and garlic before roasting.
-Sliced into medallions, these Prosciutto and Pork Pinwheels disappeared quickly when the boys were here for dinner.
+Sliced into medallions, these tasty and elegant Prosciutto and Pork Pinwheels disappeared quickly when the boys were here for dinner.

 Prosciutto and Pork Pinwheels